adang1345/delvewheel/README.md

 ```Shell
 pip install .
 ```

-Python 3.6+ is required.
-Although the wheels that `delvewheel` repairs are for Windows, `delvewheel` itself can be run on other platforms.
+## Supported Platforms
+Python 3.6+ is required to run `delvewheel`.

+The environment used to run `delvewheel` does _not_ need to match the target environment of the wheel being repaired.
+For example, you can run `delvewheel` using 32-bit Python 3.6 to repair a wheel for 64-bit Python 3.10.
+You can even run `delvewheel` with PyPy3.6 on 32-bit x86 Linux to repair a wheel whose target environment is CPython 3.11 on Windows arm64.

 ## Usage